 To carry out the research, Sysomos examined 1.2 billion tweets posted in the last two months.

-We found that 29% of all tweets produced a reaction - a reply or a retweet.
+Using Sysomos social listening tools, we found that 29% of all tweets produced a reaction - a reply or a retweet.
 Of this group of tweets, 19.3% were retweets and the rest replies.
 This means that of the 1.2 billion tweets we examined, 6%, (or 72 million) were retweets.

 We discovered that 92.4% of all retweets happen within the first hour of the original tweet being published, while an additional 1.63% of retweets happen in the second hour, and 0.94% take place in the third hour.